 Here are the details of each public university in New Zealand.

-Auckland University of Technology (AUT) is in Auckland.
-It is one of the top public universities in New Zealand.
+Auckland University of Technology (AUT) is the best public university in New Zealand in Auckland.
 It was established in 2000.
-AUT is popular for its innovative programs and research.
-The university has consistently ranked no. 1 in New Zealand and currently 412 in QS World University Rankings.
+AUT is famous for its innovative programs and research.
+The university has consistently ranked no. 1 in New Zealand and 412 in QS World University Rankings.

 AUT stands out for its strong focus on technology and innovation.
-The university is well-known for its programs in engineering, health sciences, and business.
+The university is well-known for its engineering, health sciences, and business programs.
 Its modern facilities make it a great place to learn and grow.

 Also, the vibrant city surrounding AUT enhances student life.
 With plenty of cafes, shops, and cultural events, there’s always something happening.
 Plus, beautiful beaches are just a short drive away.